rayms/rayms.github.io/_posts/drafts/2018-01-13-civil-political-rights.md

 12                                  Merits - violation, Violations     1
 13                                Partially Admissible, Violations     1
 ````
-This is interesting!
+This was interesting!
 There are almost as many _Inadmissible_ cases as there are cases with violations.
 But there are also a lot of categories that make this a little confusing.
 To clear things up, I e-mailed the CCPR Centre to ask about their coding of the cases.
 I won't go into too much detail, but "merits" just means that "all procedural conditions are fulfilled," violations or violations is clear, and "partially admissible" is where "one part of the case is declared inadmissible, which means the merits of that part of the case will not be examined.
 Other parts of the case, however, are admissible and the Committee will adopt a view for those parts.
 This is why the term 'partially admissible' is combined with 'violation' or 'no violation'."

 For this analysis, I decided to simplify things and recoded the outcomes into the following groups, _Merits - violations, Merits - no violations, Inadmissible,_ and _Discontinued_.